Data Centers in Hawaii

 Network & Connectivity Ecosystem

-Bare Metal Bare metal server options are available in Hawaii, offering dedicated compute resources for performance-sensitive workloads.
-Providers such as Hivelocity offer deployment options in the market.
+Bare Metal Bare metal server options are available, providing dedicated compute resources for performance-sensitive workloads.
+Providers like Hivelocity offer deployment capabilities in the Hawaiian market.

 Power Analysis

-Average Cost Of Power Industrial power costs are estimated between $0.28 and $0.35 per kWh as of September 2025.
-These rates are substantially higher than the U.S. mainland average and are a critical factor in total cost of ownership calculations for large-scale deployments.
-The power mix is dominated by petroleum and coal, with a growing share from renewable sources.
+Average Cost Of Power Industrial power costs in Hawaii are estimated between $0.28 and $0.35/kWh as of September 2025.
+This rate is significantly higher than the US mainland average, making power efficiency a critical factor in total cost of ownership calculations.
+The energy mix is dominated by fossil fuels, with a growing share from renewables.

 Market Access, Business & Tax Climate